single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-ember.md

     // Add options here
   });

-  // Tell ember how to use the single-spa-ember library app.import('bower_components/single-spa-ember/amd/single-spa-ember.js', {
+  // Tell ember how to use the single-spa-ember library - pick one of the following
+  // if you used npm or yarn
+  app.import('node_modules/single-spa-ember/amd/single-spa-ember.js', {
+		using: [
+			{transformation: 'amd', as: 'single-spa-ember'},
+		],
+	});

+  // **or** if you used bower
+  app.import('bower_components/single-spa-ember/amd/single-spa-ember.js', {
 		using: [
 			{transformation: 'amd', as: 'single-spa-ember'},
 		],
 	});

   return app.toTree();
 };